a2docs/salters-chemistry/oz/organic.md

 Radicals are particles with an unpaired electron.
 Reactions involving radicals are often chain reactions and occur in three stages.

 In the dark there is no reaction.
-There is UV present in sunlight so there is an explosion.
-The mechanism is radical substitution.
+However, there is UV present in sunlight so there is an explosion.
+The mechanism for this reaction is called radical substitution.

 Methane + chlorine can be used as an example. $\ce{CH_4}+\ce{Cl_2}→\ce{CH_{3}Cl}+\ce{HCl}$